marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 }
 ```

-- For anyone unfamiliar with these commands or their options, `echo -n` prints the argument to output without a newline character since we've already included it
-- `paste` concatenates tabular data from multiple files, handling the line endings appropriately
-  - Here `-` is common Unix convention indicating the first argument refers to the `stdin` from the pipe operator rather than a file name
+For anyone unfamiliar with these commands or their options, `echo -n` prints the argument to output without a newline character since we've already included it. `paste` concatenates tabular data from multiple files, handling the line endings appropriately.
+Here `-` is common Unix convention indicating the first argument refers to the `stdin` from the pipe operator rather than a file name.

-- We'll now modify the workflow to incorporate this new process and the `sort` option on `collectFile` to order the lines by genre
+We'll now modify the workflow to incorporate this new process and the `sort` option on `collectFile` to order the lines by genre

 ```java
 // Count words and calculate basic stats of counts